Gary D. Bass

 In addition to his role at the Bauman Foundation, Gary is an affiliated professor at Georgetown University's Public Policy Institute where he teaches about nonprofit advocacy and social change.
 He has served on numerous boards and has been an advisor to many organizations.
 Prior to founding OMB Watch, Gary was president of the Human Services Information Center; director of liaison for the International Year of Disabled Persons; worked as a consultant on several projects in special education and the mental health of children and youth, most notably the preparation of the first annual report to Congress on the implementation of the Education of All Handicapped Children Act (P.L.
 94-142), now called the Individuals with Disability Education Act; and served as special assistant to Wilbur Cohen, then chair of the Michigan Governor's Task Force on the Investigation and Prevention of Abuse in Residential Institutions.

 Gary received a combined doctorate in psychology and education from The University of Michigan, along with the University's highest award for graduate student teaching and several awards for academic excellence.

 Adrien Schless-Meier began working at the Bauman Foundation in August 2014.
 Raised in Denver, Adrien got her first experience in advocacy working on voter outreach campaigns and canvassing.
 She has worked at both the grassroots and policy levels on anti-hunger and anti-poverty initiatives in Portland, OR, Pittsburgh, PA, and Washington, D.C.
 Most recently, she developed a grant program to build advocacy capacity among 200 food banks in the Feeding America network.
-In her spare time, Adrien is the Deputy Managing Editor for Civil Eats, a daily news website on sustainable food and agriculture.
+Adrien was also the Deputy Managing Editor for Civil Eats, a daily news website on sustainable food and agriculture, from 2012-2015.
 Adrien received her B.A. in sociology from Reed College in 2012.